polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### OverlappingUpgrades
-Attempt to upgrade validation function while existing upgrade pending

 ---------
 #### ProhibitedByPolkadot
-Polkadot currently prohibits this parachain from upgrading its validation function

 ---------
 #### TooBig
-The supplied validation function has compiled into a blob larger than Polkadot is willing to run

 ---------
 #### ValidationDataNotAvailable
-The inherent which supplies the validation data did not run this block

 ---------
 #### HostConfigurationNotAvailable
-The inherent which supplies the host configuration did not run this block

 ---------
 #### NotScheduled
-No validation function upgrade is currently scheduled.

 ---------
 #### NothingAuthorized
-No code upgrade has been authorized.

 ---------
 #### Unauthorized
-The given code upgrade has not been authorized.

 ---------